mpfusion/sentio-adaptive-sampling/README.md

 the flash loader (which might need root access, depending on the configuration) and write the binary blob to the platform.

+### Code style

+Tabs are used for indentation and spaces for alignment.
+To maintain a uniform code appearance the program `astyle` is used with the following options.

+	astyle -T4pbcUDH -z2

 ### TODO